magicmq/pyspigot-documentation/writingscripts.md

 ## Script Errors

-If a script happens to generate an unhandled error or exception during its execution, the script will be automatically unloaded.
-A notable exception to this is an exception that occurs while a listener, command, task, or packet listener is called.
-In this case, the script will not be unloaded.
+Scripts can generate errors/exceptions.
+PySpigot will attempt to handle these to prevent other parts of your script from breaking.
+If a script happens to generate an unhandled error/exception when it is loaded, the script will be automatically unloaded to prevent further issues.
+If an unhandled error/exception occurs somewhere else at a later point in time, such as while calling an event listener or command function, the script will remain loaded, but subsequent code within the function will not be executed.
 In any case, errors/exceptions will be logged to the console and to the respective script's log file (if file logging is enabled in the `config.yml`).
+You may use Python's `try:` and `except:` syntax to handle exceptions yourself.
+This will work for Java exceptions as well.

 There are two types of errors that a script can produce:

 ### Python Exceptions

-These are exceptions intrinsic to the script's Python code.
+These are exceptions intrinsic to your script's Python code.
 These exceptions will generate a log entry with a Python traceback indicating the script file and line that caused the exception.
 Because these exceptions originate in Python code, they should be fairly easy to debug.
 They will look like this:

 ![An example of what a Python exception looks like in the server console.](images/python_exception.png)